lukeb0t/vault-boundary-demo-lab/Readme.md

 ## Deployment Instructions:

-  1. Review all your port usage to ensure no overlap with 8200,9200,8542,8545 (All of the these defualts can be changed in /docker-infra/variables.tf)
+  1. Review all your port usage to ensure no overlap (All of the these defaults can be changed in /docker-infra/vars.tf)
+    - Vault @ 8211
+    - Boundary @ 9211
+    - PSQL @ 5433
+    - MySQL @ 3307

   2. Add your License to the "vault_license.auto.tfvars" file
   3. Add the only required variable: 'vault_license={yourkey}....'
   4. To trigger both workspaces creation and destruction: use commands 'sh ztlab up' and 'sh ztlab down'

+## TODO:
 - [ ] Improve inline documentation
 - [ ] Add lab for SSH OTP
 - [ ] review variable usage in infra module